 Libertarian Papers is a peer-reviewed journal of libertarian scholarship established January 22, 2009.
 Its purpose is to advance scholarly research in disciplines of particular interest to the libertarian community, broadly conceived.
 The journal is interdisciplinary in scope, publishing original research from a wide variety of fields, including philosophy, economics, legal theory, political science, history, and social or cultural analysis.
-In regards its publication mission, it hopes to continue the tradition established by such publications as the Journal of Libertarian Studies.
+Its broader mission is to continue the tradition established by publications such as the Journal of Libertarian Studies.